AElisha001/NashVille-Housing-Data-Cleaning-Project/README.md

 - OwnerAddress - The address of the house owner
 - OwnerCity - The City where the house owner lives
 - OwnerState - The State where the house owner resides
+- Bedroom - Number of bedrooms in the house
+- TaxDistrict - The Tax district the house belongs to
+- SoldAsVaccant - Whether the house was sold vacant